Bowenw6/Microbiome_ancient_wooden_seawall_2023/README.md

 ### If you used any codes in your research from this repository, pleased cite this article:
 Wang, B., Qi, M., Ma, Y. et al. Microbiome Diversity and Cellulose Decomposition Processes by Microorganisms on the Ancient Wooden Seawall of Qiantang River of Hangzhou, China.
 Microb Ecol (2023). https://doi.org/10.1007/s00248-023-02221-x

+#### Any inquiries or concerns regarding this article or the code provided, please do not hesitate to contact me via wangbowen6@126.com

 ---

 - 10th Apr 2023 - The manuscript has been accepted by ***Microbial Ecology***